MrPenguin07/cisco-send/README.md

 - **No External Dependencies**: Doesn't require any additional libraries.
 - **No support if require credentials to enter Config# mode**: Start with fresh device, wipe it, or manually enter # prompt prior to running script.
 - **No support for printing syslog messages**: No syslog response returned to console due to shell single thread limitations.

+---

+#### TO-DO
+- [ ] ask user to pull current config and write locally as backup
+      (and/or create backup in flash: )
+- [ ] support wiping device to clean state prior to sending config
+- [ ] sanitize log file strings for cleaner output (\b, \r etc.)
+- [ ] handle keyboard interrupts & exception handling when --device-file invalid